hatonthecat/linux_distro_tests/README.md

 PCem
 --

 Moving on to 90s era-Linux distros, I have been interested in testing the Linux 1.x kernels- Slackware, SLS, and other floppy-based boots require a slightly different emulation system, ones that VirtualBox isn't exactly designed for.
-The minimum RAM, for example, is 4MB.
-Thus, running 386 and 486s is more tailored for this.
+The minimum RAM in VirtualBox, for example, is 4MB.
+Thus, running 386 and 486s on PCem so that it can run on 1MB-16MB is more tailored for this.
 It also allows me to accurately set the clock speed based on the system they were designed for- 16MHz, 20 MHz, 33, and 40MHz, for example.

 https://pcem-emulator.co.uk/downloads.html Having used a 486 SX in the past, wanted to test the 386SX as it would be the minimum to run linux as designed by the early kernels.